-Cooked over open coal rotisserie until the skin turns golden and crispy, this recipe for pork belly porchetta remains lusciously tender on the inside.
+Cooked until the skin turns golden and crispy, this recipe for pork belly porchetta remains lusciously tender on the inside.

 Presumably, if you are on this website, you are already aware of the magnificence of bacon.
 You may also be familiar with the extreme degree of deliciousness that comes with pork rinds.
 What remains confusing to me, is why we don’t see the two combined on a more frequent basis in this country.

 Bacon (here’s a handy guide on how to make your own) is simply cured pork belly.
 Though the rind or skin does not fare well during the curing process, and is most often removed.
 In fact, nearly all pork belly at American grocery stores comes skin-off.
 And I’m on a mission to change that!

 Treated right with appropriate preparation and heat application, pork skin puffs up into a magical crusty bark of salt, porky goodness.
 And so I urge you to find yourselves a piece of pork belly with the skin intact.
 You can do this by asking your friendly local butcher or meat market, or try a local Asian market and their meat counter.